mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/mariadb.md

 The values provided in `INSERT` query are:

 * name (string) -- The name of the model.
 * predict (string) --  The feature you want to predict.
-To predict multiple features include a comma separated string e.g 'consumption,income'.
+To predict multiple features include a comma separated string e.g 'feature1,feature2'.
 * select_data_query (string) -- The SELECT query that will ingest the data to train the model.
 * training_options (JSON as comma separated string) -- optional value that contains additional training parameters.
 For a full list of the parameters check the [PredictorInterface](/PredictorInterface/#learn).